c4-project/c4t/cmd/act-gccnt/README.md

 ### Flags

-`act-gccnt` takes only a very small subset of GCC flags.
+_gccn't_ takes only a very small subset of GCC flags.

-It also takes various flags that control how it fails:
+It also takes various flags that control how it fails, prefixed with `nt` and discussed below.

+#### Trigger failure on optimisation level

+These flags take an optimisation level (minus the leading `-O`), and can be repeated.

-- `-gccnt error`: exit with code 1 instead of compiling;
+- `--nt-diverge-opt`: spin infinitely instead of compiling;
-- `-gccnt timeout`: spin infinitely instead of compiling.
+- `--nt-error-opt`: exit with code 1 instead of compiling.

+#### Miscellaneous

+- `--nt-dry-run`: print out a summary of what _gccn't_ _would_ do, but don't actually do anything.